plentymarkets/docs-raw/plentyInterface/Category.md

 </pre>

-Delete category details for the specified languages
+Delete the category details for the languages specified.

 ##### <strong>Parameters</strong>